proteusx/Lectus/README.rst

-       -r or --regex               Toggle search by regular expression -d or --dictionaries        Space separated list of dictionaries
+       -r or --regex               Toggle search by regular expression -l or --lexica              Space separated list of dictionaries -d or --directory           Path to the dictionaries directory ( default directory ./)

 If option ``-r`` is given then ``LEMMA`` is assumed to be a regular expression otherwise Lectus will look for an exact match.